 c.
 The service requires added preparation or clean-up.

 d.
 The service requires contracted services or instruction at an additional cost.

 e.
-A fee supports the provision of activities of a special interest nature that extends beyond the normal basic service.
+A fee supports the provision of activities of a special interest nature that extends beyond basic service.

 f.
 Fees shall be charged to recover supply costs directly related to the supplemental services.

 ii.
 Use of the service tends to be limited to a relatively few individuals or special interest groups of a private nature.
 Whenever the benefit to the general citizen population is limited, a fee may be assessed